 - Run the application and, if necessary, modify the program settings which can be found in the settings pane.

 - UFS Explorer Standard Recovery automatically recognizes available partitions and displays them in the storages list located in the left pane.
-Choose the needed partition based on its size, file system type or content and scan it for lost data using the “Scan this storage” tool from the toolbar, the “Start scan” button or the corresponding option in the storage context menu.
+Choose the needed partition based on its size, file system type or content.
+Scan it for lost data using the "Scan this storage" tool from the toolbar, the "Start scan" button or the corresponding option in the storage context menu.

 - Browse through the found files and folders.
 They can be sorted by name, date, type or previewed in the internal viewer.
+The deleted ones can be identified by the red color of their names.
 Quick and advanced search options may also help if you need to find specific files.

 - Press the "Define selection" button, select the files and folders to be recovered and click "Save (recover) selection".
 Choose another partition/disk or a network location to copy the files.